 British citizenship ceremonies

 Of the 110,000 people who become British citizens each year, Southwark's registration service deals with around 3,000 of them.
-Our cultural diversity is one of the many great things about Southwark and the citizenship ceremonies are an opportunity for us to encourage new citizens to play an active part in the community
+Our cultural diversity is one of the many great things about Southwark and citizenship ceremonies are an opportunity for us to encourage new citizens to play an active part in the community.

 Every applicant is required to swear an oath of allegiance to the Crown and make a pledge to uphold the values and laws of the UK.
 Our government have introduced citizenship ceremonies to ensure that the acquisition of citizenship isn't purely a administrative process.
 They want applicants to have the opportunity to celebrate their final step to becoming a British Citizen.

 Everybody over the age of 18 who has been accepted to become a British citizen should attend this ceremony.
 Children are not required to attend, but are more than welcome to.

 Invitation to the ceremony

 Provided your application for British Citizenship is successful, you'll receive an invitation letter from the Home Office to attend a Citizenship Ceremony.

 On receipt of the invitation letter from the Home Office, call the number provided on the letter to arrange your ceremony date.
 Please note that you'll have three months from the date of the letter to attend a citizenship ceremony.
 Our ceremonies are usually held on Mondays and Tuesdays and you may bring up to two guests.

 The Citizenship Ceremonies are usually held at The Register Office, 34 Peckham Road, London, SE5 8QA.

 Please bring a valid photo ID (eg passport or driving licence) and your Home Office invitation letter.